On the 1st January 2021, the UK left the EU VAT scheme. This now means import VAT will be charged on all applicable import shipments entering the UK.

 Postponed VAT accounting (PVA) is a new tax system being implemented within the UK.
-If your business is registered for VAT you may be able to use PVA to account for import VAT on your VAT Return.
+If your business is registered for UK VAT you may be able to use PVA to account for import VAT on your VAT Return.
 This would enable your business to declare and recover import VAT on the same VAT Return rather than paying it upfront at the time of import.
 It is designed to aid cash-flow for UK companies which may struggle after the transition period ends.

 Payment of import VAT

-Typically import VAT is paid via:
+For commercial shipments with a value greater than £135 import VAT is paid via:

 - Your company deferment account (DAN) – deferring payment for an average of 30 days